tylerneylon/math/randnn/randnn.md

 in its weight matrix, and a correspondingly sized bias vector (eg, $W_1$ and
 $b_1$).
-Before the activation function is applied, each output can be seen as either a flat hyperplane (viewed as a heightmap), or as a linear color gradient (viewed as pixel intensities).
+Before the activation function is applied, each output can be seen as either a flat hyperplane (viewed as a heightmap) or as a linear color gradient (viewed as pixel intensities).
 After the activation, the output surface becomes nonlinear.
 If